WalletScrutiny/WalletScrutinyCom/_android/com.libertify.md

 > Connect your account to over 6 Exchanges and 100 Wallets and start your journey.

-Libertify is an AI-powered risk management app that requires a connection with an external exchange or wallet.
+Libertify is an *"AI-powered risk management app"* that requires a connection with an external exchange or wallet.
 It is **not a wallet** itself.